 npx @docmd/core build

-The deploy command reads your docmd.config.json and generates deployment files personalised to your project.
-It eliminates generic templates.
+The deploy command reads your docmd.config.json and generates provider-specific configuration files tailored to your project.
+No generic templates — every file reflects your actual output directory, site URL, and SPA settings.

 npx @docmd/core deploy --docker # Dockerfile + .dockerignore